Comment on `Phase transition in a network model of social balance with Glauber dynamics'

 The state with $\rho=0.5$ is absorbing, what can be demonstrated in the following thought experiment.
 We start the system at low temperature (below $T_c$) and $\rho_0=0.8$.
 As shown in \Cref{fig:rho_vs_t_T20}, the density $\rho$ increases to almost one.
 Then we heat the system above $T_c$, which is high (\Cref{fig:TCvsNq}).
 In these conditions $\rho$ tends to 0.5.
 To reach the balanced state, we have to cool the system down below the critical temperature, which is lower now.
 Yet further manipulations with temperature do not modify the density $\rho$, which remains equal to 0.5.

+The increase of $T_c$ with $N$ is confirmed also in Ref.~\onlinecite{1911.13048} by simulations with the heat-bath algorithm for $\rho_0=1$, ({\it i.e.} in the vicinity of Heider's paradise; Table 1 there) and by the crude mean-field approximation yielding $T_c\approx(N-2)/1.71649$.

 Main point of this comment is that the increase of $T_c$ with $N$ reported above is in contradiction with the result of Ref.~\onlinecite{PhysRevE.100.022303}.
-Moreover, the increase of $T_c$ with $N$ is supported also in Ref.~\onlinecite{1911.13048} by simulations with the heat-bath algorithm for $\rho_0=1$, ({\it i.e.} in the vicinity of Heider's paradise; Table 1 there) and by the crude mean-field approximation yielding $T_c\approx(N-2)/1.71649$.

-It seems unlikely to us that the computational algorithm (the heat-bath {\it vs} the Glauber dynamics) or links update order (synchronous {\it vs} sequential) could be responsible for such a clear departure of the results.
+The origin of this contradiction is that the Authors of Ref.~\onlinecite{PhysRevE.100.022303} have used the energy per a triad.
+Roughly, they divided the total energy by $N^3$, as in their Eq.
+(1).
+The point is that to calculate the Monte Carlo probabilities they used the same rescaled energy (their Eq.
+(2)).
+Accordingly, their critical temperature is rescaled in the same way.
+This choice of scale is different from the appropriate Monte Carlo approach \cite[p.
+8]{Newman1999}, where a non-normalized energy is used.
+We note that in our \Cref{eq:evol} the probabilities are calculated without the normalization.